CtrlK

 Trigger Term Quality

-Includes highly natural trigger terms users would say: 'Databricks', 'AI Functions', specific function names like 'ai_classify' and 'ai_summarize', 'SQL', 'PySpark', 'RAG pipelines', 'document parsing', and 'model endpoints'.
-These cover a wide range of natural user queries about Databricks AI capabilities.
+Includes highly natural and specific trigger terms users would say: 'Databricks', 'AI Functions', each function name individually, 'SQL', 'PySpark', 'RAG pipelines', 'document parsing', 'model endpoints'.
+These cover a wide range of natural user queries related to this domain.

 3 / 3